Enterprise-CMCS/macpro-onemac/nightwatch/README.md

 To run tests for development environment: `test.sh --dev`

+Note: This flag does **not** specify the environment; only which login to perform (OKTA or non-OKTA-based) during browser-based testing

 ### Automated Test Writing Guides

 [Best Practices for writing automated tests](tests/README.md)

 ### Nightwatch Test Writing Guides

-### Other Notes/Bugs
+### Other Notes

-- 13 November 2020: Bug Impact (Low) There is a (possible) bug in chromedriver, when running tests headless(without a browser).
-Description: When attempting to perform an action on a clickable element, chromedriver reports an error, falsely identifying the element as a non-clickable element`[size of the element is zero]`.
-Until this is resolved, avoid running headless tests in chromedriver.
+- Make sure that the `--headless` flag is un-commented before pushing to a remote branch, as test runs are performed "headless" (aka without opening web browser).

+- Ensure that in adding to running headless, the `--window-size=` flag is set with a default resolution size.
+For example:
+  `--window-size=800,600`
+  This allows the headless browser to estimate where an element would be located in the DOM window, given this set resolution.